expo/expo/docs/pages/workflow/publishing.md

 ## How to publish

-To publish a project, click the Publish button in Expo Dev Tools.
-(It’s in the left side bar.)
-If you're using command line, run
+To publish a project, run `expo publish`.
-`expo publish`.
 No setup is required, go ahead and create a new project and publish it without any changes and you will see that it works.

 When you do this, the bundler will minify all your code and generate